 STREAMLINE is a Horizon2020 funded project that will complement the ESRF-EBS upgrade by enhancing user operation through new procedures and systems.
 STREAMLINE is a grant worth 5 million Euros for which the ESRF is the sole beneficiary.
-STREAMLINE will run for four years from 15 November 2019.
+STREAMLINE will run for 54 months, from 15 November 2019 to 14 May 2024.

-In 2020, the ESRF’s Extremely Brilliant Source (ESRF-EBS), which is a 2018 ESFRI Roadmap Landmark, will begin user operation delivering the world’s first high-energy fourth-generation synchrotron.
+In 2020, the ESRF’s Extremely Brilliant Source (ESRF-EBS), which is a 2018 ESFRI Roadmap Landmark, began user operation delivering the world’s first high-energy fourth-generation synchrotron.